Chemical Engineering MPhil and PhD

 Our Department is friendly and close-knit, and research groups work together to exchange ideas and implement innovation and development across the whole spectrum of chemical engineering.
 We have strong connections with industry and collaborate proactively with pharmacists, chemists, mathematicians, physicists, biochemists and biologists, managers, economists, mechanical engineers and educators on many projects worldwide.

-Our research activities are overseen by our Director of Research (Dr Darrell Alec Patterson) and grouped into four main areas:
+Our core research activities are overseen by our Director of Research (Dr Davide Mattia) and grouped into four centres and units in the Department:

 Our staff are involved in several multidisciplinary Research Centres and clusters: